 Leave of Absence

-Students who declare leave of absence prior to the start of the new semester complete a Change of Status form at CCAS and pay $60 prior to each semester s/he wishes to be on leave.
+Students who declare a leave of absence must complete a Change of Status Form at CCAS and pay $60 prior to each semester s/he wishes to be on leave.
 Students who wish to retain their mailbox in the River Campus Mail Service will also be charged a $29 fee per semester.
-Students may remit payment to the Bursar’s Office by check, wire transfer or through UR epay.
-(See Office of the Bursar for additional information).
+Students may remit payment to the bursar’s office by check, wire transfer, or through UR epay.
+See the Office of the Bursar website for more information.

-An active student who withdraws or voluntarily takes a leave from the University on or after the first day of classes but before the time when s/he will have completed sixty percent (60%) of the period of enrollment (semester) will have their institutional charges and institutional aid adjusted based on a daily proration of attendance.
-The complete refund policy can be found at: http://www.rochester.edu/registrar/policies.html#refunds.
+An active student who withdraws or voluntarily takes a leave from the University on or after the first day of classes but before they have completed sixty percent of the semester will have their institutional charges and aid adjusted based on a daily prorated attendance.
+The complete refund policy can be found on the registrar’s policy page under “refunds.”

-Dining, health insurance, mandatory health fee, room and board refunds are decided by the UHS, Residential Life, and Dining Services, respectively as applicable.
+Dining, health insurance, mandatory health fee, and room and board refunds are decided by University Health Service (UHS), the Office of Residential Life and Housing Services, and Dining Services, respectively and as applicable.

 Students who leave school during the semester for medical reasons are expected to seek treatment while they are away.
 While there is no specific timeline that students must meet prior to returning, it is expected that students allow for sufficient time to address the difficulties that led to their departure.
-Often, this period of time will be six to nine months, or longer, depending upon the medical issues that were present.
-Students who leave for medical reasons are expected to consult with UHS/UCC to discuss their request to return.
-Every case must be evaluated individually.
-Any student who has been away from the College for more than 10 months must submit a new Health History Form.
-All students are required to comply with the New York State immunization laws
+Often, this period of time will be six to nine months or longer, depending upon the medical issues present.

-The Registrar will contact students via email during each semester they are on leave of absence in order to inquire about plans for the following semester.
+The registrar will contact students via email during each semester they are on leave of absence in order to inquire about plans for the following semester.
 Ordinarily requests for reactivation should be submitted no later than November 1 for the spring term and July 1 for the fall term.
-Students who leave for medical reasons should allow for sufficient time to consult with UHS/UCC to discuss their plans to return.
-The Dean of the College, following the recommendation made by Health Services, will make a final decision regarding reactivation.

 Students cannot be reactivated if any monies are owed to the University.